 The Best Free Business Tool You Need To Try

-You simply can't manage all your business tasks from memory alone, and if you're a freelancer, contracts and invoicing are likely always a top of mind priority.
+You just can't manage all your business tasks from memory alone, and if you're a freelancer, contracts and invoicing are likely always a top of mind priority.

 I used to create my own invoices in Adobe Illustrator and do work without contracts, which in retrospect, is completely absurd.

 When you're ready to get serious about your business, you're going to start tracking tasks, income, expenses, time, delinquent accounts, and more.
-But if you're a new business you may not have the cashflow to spent tons of money on expensive accounting or project management software.
+But if you're a new business, you may not have the cash flow to spend tons of money on expensive accounting or project management software.